Frequently Asked Questions

 What is the JSE?

 The Jefferson Scale of Empathy is a validated, 20-item scale that is designed to measure empathy in physicians and other practicing health care professionals (HP-version), medical students (S-version) and other health care professional students (HPS-version).
 It has been translated into 53 languages and has been used in more than 80 countries.
-All versions of the JSE are copyrighted by Thomas Jefferson University.
+All versions and translations of the JSE are copyrighted by Thomas Jefferson University.

 Why are there different versions of the scale?